 Who Cares About Your Social Stance?

-A recent YouGov study found that 59 percent of Americans would boycott a brand for its political stance.
+A recent YouGov study found that 59% of Americans would boycott a brand for its political stance.
 This number is even higher among millennials.

 Our study found that geography makes a difference in how consumers react to a stance.

 - Those in the Northwest U.S. are statistically more likely to support or boycott a brand because of its social or political stance.